landgrvi/VGLabs-PolyAux/doc/index.md

 No compression or limiting is applied, so it's possible to get very loud results.
 Beware!

 The modules have a few colour themes included, which you can find in the right-click menu.
-You can add your own in **[themes.json](../res/themes.json)** by copying an existing one and changing the name and colours.
-It's loaded at runtime, so no need to recompile.
+You can add your own in **[themes.json](../res/themes.json)** ???WHERE??? by copying an existing one and changing the name and colours.
+It's loaded at runtime, so no need to recompile. ???HOW???

 Screenshots and more details are in the individual documents linked below.